yigitaydin1/README.md/README.md

+#### Hi there 👋
-#### I'm Yiğit from Türkiye, and I'm working for coding and cyber security.
+I'm Yiğit from Türkiye, and I'm working for coding and cyber security.
 Besides working in Python, I am currently learning Javascript.

 Skills: JS / REACT / PYTHON / ASP.NET / CSS / HTML